Brussels Sprouts in Alfredo Sauce (VIDEO)

 Brussels sprouts are cruciferous vegetables and are essentially mini cabbages.
 Brussel sprouts are grown on long stocks but most grocery stores sell them as sprouts cut off the stock and sell them by the pound or in prepackaged bags.

 They are truly delicious when prepared and seasoned correctly.
 If you’ve had a bad experience with Brussels sprouts in the past, chances are they were probably squishy and not cooked correctly.

 How to Select Brussels Sprouts:

-Brussel sprouts are grown on long stocks but most grocery stores sell them as sprouts cut off the stock.
-We source organic brussels sprouts from Costco and they come in 2 lb bags.
-Choose brussel sprouts with:
+We source organic Brussels sprouts from Costco and they come in 2 lb bags.
+Choose Brussels sprouts with:

 - Smaller heads which indicate younger, sweeter, tender sprouts